docker-archive/mq-liberty/sample.docker.mq/README.md

 ### Move the previously tested MQ and Liberty images to Docker Enterprise Edition running on a cloud service provider.

 Since the original MQ and Liberty images have been extended during the build process, these extended images must be tagged and pushed into the cloud service provider environment.
 This can be done by pushing the local images to DTR and then altering the `docker-compose.yml` so that it points to these images.
-(For testing purposes, you can use a public repository on Docker Hub to push the images instead of using DTR)
+(For testing purposes, a public repository on Docker Hub can be used to push the images instead of using the DTR product)

 1. Login to the DTR Mangement Console (at https://{dtr-registry-address}) as "admin" and click on the `New repository` button towards the upper right portion of the window.
-2. In the field "REPOSITORY NAME", enter `test-mq` and then click on `Create`.
+2. In the New Repository `name` field, enter `test-mq` and then click on `Create`.
 3. Create two more repositories named `test-sender` and `test-receiver`.
 The new repositories should look like this:

     ![DTR Screen1](./images/DTRScreen1.png "DTR Screen 1")

-4. Logout of DTR.
-From a new terminal window on Docker for Mac/Linux, execute:
+4. Logout of the UI for DTR.

+5. From a new terminal window on Docker for Mac/Linux, execute:

     ```bash
     $ docker logout